 - Is not an unfit director of an insolvent company

-- Is not a director of a company which was wound up on grounds of national security or interest
+- Is not a director of a company that was wound up on grounds of national security or interest

 - Has not been convicted of any offence involving fraud or dishonesty

 - Has not been convicted in Singapore of any offence in connection with the formation or management of a corporation